Biddulph Grange Gardens

-When at a loose end, we often take a browse at the National Trust app to find new places to explore which is exactly how I ended up at Biddulph Grange Gardens last week with a friend.
+When at a loose end, we often take a browse at the National Trust app to find new places to explore which is exactly how we first discovered Biddulph Grange Gardens.

 EXPLORING THE GARDENS

 With a description of “a masterpiece of Victorian garden design – a quirky, playful paradise”, we didn’t quite know what to expect.
 What we found was a garden which was perfect for childhood adventures.